holographicSol/communicator/README.md

 designed to handle this by enumerating/re-enumerating the router automatically under certain circumstances in order to continue using the correct root description file url for UPNP communication with the router.

+MECHANIZED TRANSMISSION:
+The Communicator is in the early stages of its mechanized tranmit feature.
+This feature is intended to be a friendly feature and I do not in any way condone weaponizing the Communicator but it is possible that the Communicator can even attack itself if configured too.
+The Communicator is intended to be an extremely versatile, dynamic and flexible communications tool.

 Aesthetic:
 Aesthetic purely functional.